amule-project/amule/trunk/MSVC Solution/README - MSVC.txt

 the "Configuration Properties"->"C/C++"->"Code generation"->"Runtime library" to "Multithreaded DLL (/MD)" in the release build or "Multithreaded Debug DLL (/MDd)" for the debug build.

-There are three solutions:
+There are four solutions:
-1) aMule-MSVC.sln
+1) aMule-MSVCE.sln
-   includes everything and is organized in folders.
-It only works with the commercial edition of MSVC.
+   which includes aMule, aMule tools and aMule's internal libs
 2) aMule-MSVCE-ExtLibs.sln
    includes only wxWidgets and Crypto++ and builds a single library libext.lib from them.
-You must first build this solution before building
+You must first build this solution before building aMule-MSVCE.sln
-2) aMule-MSVCE.sln
-   which includes aMule, aMule tools and aMule's internal libs
+3) aMule-MSVCE-ExtLibs29.sln
+   same but using wxWidgets 2.9
+4) aMule-MSVC.sln
+   includes everything and is organized in folders.
+It only works with the commercial edition of MSVC and is outdated now.

+The Debug/Release configs build against wxWidgets 2.8 (stable), Debug29/Release29 configs build against wxWidgets 2.9 (unstable)

 To build aMule with GeoIP see libs\libGeoIP\readme.txt .
 Without it you get an error building libGeoIP when you build the full solution.